joe-jngigi/joe_jngigi_beta/docs/ai_md.md

 # <p style = "color: cyan; font-size: 36px; ">AI integration in My next.js App</p>

 I needed to first find out how I can work with the **Google AI** or the **OpenAI**.
-I also needed to use **Langchain** as I wanted to make a more customized assistant for my project. **Langchain** simplifies LLM application development by providing the tools to manage data access, guide the LLM with well-crafted prompts, and leverage retrieved information for accurate and informative responses.
+I also needed to use **Langchain** as I wanted to make a more customized assistant for my project. **Langchain** simplifies LLM application development by providing the tools to manage **private or customized data access**, guide the LLM with well-crafted prompts, and leverage retrieved information for accurate and informative responses.
 It's like giving developers a recipe book for building effective LLM applications.
 This is the installation script of the langchain and the Google AI module.
 On this project I install **langchain**, **google-genai**, **dotenv** and **`ai`**, `ai` is from Vercel, for the Vercel AI SDK.
 For this blog, I will only connect to the Generative AI.

 ```BASH
 npm install -S langchain @langchain/google-genai ai dotenv --force